SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Concurrency.md

 Swift can schedule them to run simultaneously.

-The `async`-`let` syntax described in the previous section implicitly creates a child task.
+The `async`-`let` syntax described in the previous section implicitly creates a child task --- this syntax works well when you already know what tasks your program needs to run.
 You can also create a task group and explicitly add child tasks to that group, which gives you more control over priority and cancellation,